Go from Google, alternative to C++

 CSP (Communicating Sequential Processes) manages communication between program with support for multi-core processors.

-Many common causes of errors coming from the syntax are removed.
+Some common causes of errors coming from the syntax are removed.

 Multi-threaded operation becomes quite easy thanks to a single command.

-The garbage collector avoids memory management by the programmer.
+The garbage collector eases memory management.

 - Pointers have a type set.